 Do I need a visa if I plan to work in Canada?

-Yes, unless you are a Canadian citizen, you must have a visa if you plan to work after your program in Canada.
+Yes, unless you are a Canadian citizen, you must have a valid working visa if you plan to work after your program in Canada.
 The best option for most people is the Working Holiday Visa.
 International Experience Canada (IEC) provides young individuals the opportunity to travel and work in Canada.
 IEC is available in countries that have a bilateral youth mobility arrangement with Canada.

 Countries that fall under the International Experience Canada catergory include: Australia, United Kingdom, Belgium, Chilie, Costa Rica, Croatia, Czech Republic, Denmark, Estonia, France, Germany, Greece, Hong Kong, Ireland, Italy, Japan, Korea, Rep., Latvia, Lithuania, Mexico, Netherlands, New Zealand, Norway, Poland, Slovakia, Slovenia, Spain, Sweden, Taiwan, Ukraine.

 To apply for a working holiday visa and you must be aged between 18 and 30 inclusive, have no previous criminal convictions and hold a current passport.
 Some of the listed countries above may also require additional documentation – you should view the website for more details on what might be required for you.

 Visit the International Experience Canada website and follow the steps.